 Problem

-In large teams, every technical writer has a different style and preference.
-Some might use bold text for emphasis, while others use italics.
-Some may prefer “Click the button,” while others use “Select the option.”
-Over time, your documentation can become a “patchwork quilt” of conflicting styles, making it harder for users to parse information quickly and reducing the professional trust of your product.
+In large teams, every technical writer has a different style.
+Some use bold text for emphasis; others use italics.
+Some prefer “Click the button”; others use “Select the option”.
+Over time, documentation becomes a patchwork quilt of conflicting styles.
+This makes it harder for users to parse information and reduces professional trust.

 Why it matters

 Consistency breeds familiarity.
-When users are learning complex APIs or workflows, they rely on consistent vocabulary and structural patterns to navigate the content effectively.
-A unified voice makes your documentation feel like a cohesive, high-quality product, which in turn builds confidence in the software itself.
+When users learn complex APIs or workflows, they rely on consistent vocabulary and structural patterns to navigate effectively.
+A unified voice makes documentation feel like a cohesive, high-quality product, building confidence in the software itself.

 Approach

-Enforce consistency mechanically using Standardized Containers and automated linting tools.
-By automating low-level style and syntax checks, you free up your human editors to focus on the high-level quality, accuracy, and clarity of the content.
+Enforce consistency mechanically using Standardised Containers and automated linting tools.
+Automating low-level style and syntax checks frees human editors to focus on the high-level quality, accuracy, and clarity of the content.

 Implementation

-Encourage all contributors to use docmd’s built-in thematic containers instead of improvising with manual Markdown formatting.
-This ensures that every warning, tip, or note looks and behaves identically across the entire site.
+Encourage all contributors to use docmd’s built-in thematic containers instead of manual Markdown formatting.
+This ensures every warning, tip, or note looks and behaves identically across the entire site.

 <!-- ❌ Avoid: inconsistent and unstyled -->